tantaman/tantaman.github.io/_drafts/2021-02-07-volatility-isnt-risk.markdown

 So how do you assess risk?
 Risk is a subjective measure and is based on what you know about the company you are investing in.

+A basic risk framework could be something like:

 1. Does the company solve a real world problem?
 2. Does the company have a growing market?
 3. There will always be future crises.
 Has the company adapted well in the past?